scamden/bedrock/README.md

 │   ├── feat
 │   ├── start-server
 │   └── update
-├── docker                Tooling needed to deploy the shell app to DCOS │   ├── Dockerfile
-│   ├── README.md
-│   └── package.json
-├── docker-dev            Tooling needed to build the shell app in TeamCity │   ├── Dockerfile
-│   └── README.md
 ├── node_modules          node modules...
 ├── package.json
 ├── release               Where all build artifacts end up (this is the WWW root for the local server)